KastnerRG/Read_the_docs/docs/project1.rst

 For each question, explicitly mention which design(s) you used in your answers.
 You are asked to discuss different performance and resource metrics.
 Ensure the method used to calculate the performance and resource metrics is described.
 Throughput calculation methods are described below.
 It is typically best to report performance metrics in terms of seconds (or frequency = 1/seconds) rather than some other interval, e.g., clock cycles.
 For this reason, we **require** you to state the corresponding throughput for every design instead of the estimated clock period and latency.

 You are strongly encouraged to use figures and tables to explain an answer.
 Figure 1 and Figure 2 provide a typical way to compare different architectures.
-These are not the best figures and can certainly be made better, but they serve as a reference that can relatively easily be generated.
+These can be made better, but they serve as a reference that can be relatively easily generated.
 You can also consider different figures, e.g., to provide an overview of a particular architecture or help explain how you determined the "best design" (i.e., your design space exploration process).

 Throughput Calculation
 ~~~~~~~~~~~~~~~~~~~~~~